afforeroc/my-weather-api/README.md

 3. Country is a country code of two characters in lowercase.
 Example: co :heavy_check_mark: :heavy_check_mark:

-4. This endpoint should use an external API to get the proper info, here is an example: http://api.openweathermap.org/data/2.5/weather?q=Bogota,co&appid=1508a9a4840a5574c822d70ca2132032 :heavy_check_mark:
+4. This endpoint should use an external API to get the proper info, here is an example: http://api.openweathermap.org/data/2.5/weather?q=Bogota,co&appid=1508a9a4840a5574c822d70ca2132032 :heavy_check_mark: :heavy_check_mark:

-5. The data must be human-readable :heavy_check_mark:
+5. The data must be human-readable :heavy_check_mark: :heavy_check_mark:

-6. Use environment variables for configuration :heavy_check_mark:
+6. Use environment variables for configuration :heavy_check_mark: :heavy_check_mark:

 7. Log errors to the terminal using a middleware :construction:

-8. The response must include the content-type header (application/JSON) :heavy_check_mark:
+8. The response must include the content-type header (application/JSON) :heavy_check_mark: :heavy_check_mark:
-* Check via console :construction:

 9. Functions must be tested :construction: